Ownii/dart_bloc_event/README.md

 }
 ```

-Thats it!!
+That's it!!

 ## Testing
-You are now able to test your events seperated easily without even using the bloc
+You are now able to test your events separated easily without even using the bloc

-example cooming soon
+example coming soon
 ```dart
 ```